eschava/psmqtt/doc/usage.md

 * **psmqtt/COMPUTER_NAME/cpu/guest_nice**

-If the wildcard `*` character is used in the task parameters but the MQTT topic is not specified or does not contain the wildcard `*` character itself, then an error will be produced in psmqtt logs.
+If the wildcard `*` character is used in the task parameters but the MQTT topic is not specified or does not contain the wildcard `*` character itself, then an error will be emitted (check psmqtt logs).

 ## <a name='SendingMQTTrequests'></a>Sending MQTT requests